cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 folder.  (see
 also [Example readings](#example-readings)).

-### Building the CARESWeatherStation Agent
+### Building the NUSDavisWeatherStation Agent

-The CARESWeatherStation Agent is set up to use the Maven repository at https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/ (in addition to Maven central).
+The NUSDavisWeatherStation Agent is set up to use the Maven repository at https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/ (in addition to Maven central).
 You'll need to provide your credentials in single-word text files located like this:
 ```
 ./credentials/
     repo_username.txt